rust-lang/rfcs/text/3516-public-private-dependencies.md

 The main change to the compiler will be to accept a new modifier on the `--extern` flag that Cargo supplies which marks it as a private dependency.
 The modifier will be called `priv` (e.g. `--extern priv:serde`).
-The compiler then emits a lint if it encounters private dependencies exposed as `pub`.
+The compiler then emits the lint `external_private_dependency` if it encounters private dependencies exposed as `pub`.

-While unstable, this lint will be `warn` by default.
+`external_private_dependency` will be `allow` by default for pre-2024 editions.
-If the presentation of the lint is what holds us back from stabilization, one route to speed up the process is to change the level to `allow`.
-Once we feel comfortable with the presentation, we could then move it back towards `warn`.
+It will be a member of the `rust-2024-compatibility` lint group so that it gets automatically picked up by `cargo fix --edition`.
-In the 2024 edition, we would change this lint to `deny`.
+In the 2024 edition, this lint will be `deny`.

 In some situations, it can be necessary to allow private dependencies to become part of the public API.
 In that case one can permit this with